torvalds/linux/Documentation/firmware-guide/acpi/enumeration.rst

 by the platform firmware so that they can be discovered.
-Still, for any device known to the platform firmware, regardless of which category it falls into, there can be a corresponding ACPI device object in the ACPI Namespace in which case the Linux kernel will create a struct acpi_device object based on it for that device.
+Still, for any device known to the platform firmware, regardless of which category it falls into, there can be a corresponding ACPI device object in the ACPI Namespace in which case the GNU/Linux kernel will create a struct acpi_device object based on it for that device.

 Those struct acpi_device objects are never used for binding drivers to natively